 Yoga Is Only for Hippies

 If you’ve been watching too many movies that drill this stereotype of hippies hugging trees and wearing mala beads, it’s time you updated your movie list.
 Yoga doesn’t belong to any religion or category of people, it is a way of bettering your life.
-It is a healthy and active lifestyle trend that also acts as a stressbuster.
+It is a healthy and active lifestyle trend that also acts as a stress-buster.
 Yoga is the harmony of your body, mind and soul; and it is for everyone, not just for hippies!
+You should start with daily yoga routines for beginners.

 Only Flexible People Can Do It

 Yoga isn’t just about being flexible, instead it’s about improving your strength and meditation.
 You can start small and train your body to become stronger and more flexible.
-You don’t have to be super flexible to begin yoga.
-In fact, some of the simplest yoga asanas and exercises are very simple to perform.
+You don’t have to be super flexible to begin yoga, cause many yoga asanas are meant for inflexible beginners.
+In fact, some of the simplest yoga asanas and exercises are very easy to perform.

 Pregnant Women Should Avoid Yoga